-Brake linings are another example of this because some people did their own bricks many years ago and they would blow out the brake drums with an air hose and it would become airborne.
+Brake linings are another example of this because some people did their own brakes many years ago and they would blow out the brake drums with an air hose and it would become airborne.

-Lung cancer though is a different matter, most experts want to see some scarring of the pleura or scarring of the inside of a lung before they will make a connection and this time frame is more than a summer job.
+Lung cancer though is a different matter, most experts want to see some scarring of the pleura or scarring of the inside of a lung before they make a connection and this time frame is more than a summer job.
 It would probably require about 5 years of exposure to connect with a lung cancer case.

-We have an extensive database of information that we gathered by Michael, who tried his first case over fifty years ago.
-Over that time period, and in between the time that I came in at 1989, we've gathered an intense, incredibly large database of information, including records of job sites that we have subpoenaed from work sites themselves, factories, contractors that did their work there, who’s products were being bought at the site.
+We have an extensive database of information that was gathered by Michael, who tried his first case over fifty years ago.
+Over that time period, and in between the time that I came in at 1989, we’ve gathered an intense, incredibly large database of information, including records of job sites that we have subpoenaed from work sites themselves, factories, contractors that did their work there, who’s products were being bought at the site.